coq/coq/CODE_OF_CONDUCT.md

   human to err and blaming each other doesn't get us anywhere.
 Instead, focus on helping to resolve issues and learning from mistakes.
 - **Coq online forums are only to discuss Coq-related subjects.**
-  Unrelated policitical discussions or long disgressions are unwelcome, even for illustration or comparison purposes.
+  Unrelated political discussions or long digressions are unwelcome, even for illustration or comparison purposes.

 ## Enforcement ##